kh01734/etc/gromacs_compile/issp-C/README.md

-# How to install in issp-C
+# How to install GROMACS in issp-C

+- GROMACS is not pre-compiled in ISSP system C. Here I introduce how to install gromacs in this supercomputer.
 <span style="color: red; ">**Change the Path in the following commands and scripts (".sh") to match yours.**</span>
 1. compile openMPI 4.1.6 with gcc/12.2.0
 ```